© Ivonne Wierink | Dreamstime.com

 You’ll gain maximum health benefits from consuming healthy, high-protein foods at each meal.
 Protein is also an important component of healthy snacks because it helps you feel full longer, which can help prevent weight gain.
 Foods that are ideal for snacking include nuts, seeds, and dips made with beans or peas.

-Below, we dig in on eight of the most nutritious, protein-rich plant foods you can find.
+Below, we dig in on eight of the most nutritious, plant-based protein foods available.

 Dried beans and canned beans are economical choices.
 If you purchase canned beans, look for those with no added salt, or rinse the beans to remove unwanted sodium.
 Commonly available legumes include:

 - Black-eyed peas

 - Chickpeas (garbanzo beans)

 - Great Northern beans